-Caribbean jerk shrimp tacos are marinated in a spicy, wet jerk marinade and grilled to perfection.
-Serve the juicy, grilled jerk shrimp in a warm corn tortilla with cabbage slaw and fresh mango salsa or Caribbean hot sauce.
+Caribbean jerk shrimp tacos feature shrimp marinated in a spicy, flavorful wet jerk marinade and grilled to perfection.
+Serve the grilled jerk shrimp in warm corn tortillas, topped with a crunchy cabbage slaw and fresh mango salsa or Caribbean hot sauce.
+If you’re a taco fan, give blackened Mahi Mahi tacos with avocado lime crema a try.

 What is Jerk?

-- Shrimp: Use one pound of large shrimp for the best tacos.
+- Shrimp: Peel and devein one pound of large shrimp for this recipe.

-- Corn Tortillas: Warm corn tortillas are the best way to enjoy jerk shrimp tacos.
-Check out these tips and tricks for how to heat corn tortillas.
-You can also use flour tortillas or lettuce wraps for a low-calorie option.
+- Corn Tortillas: Warm corn tortillas are the best way to enjoy the jerk shrimp tacos.
+Check out these tips for how to heat corn tortillas so your tacos don’t fall apart.
+You can wrap the juicy shrimp in flour tortillas or make lettuce wraps for a low-calorie option.

 How to Make Your Own Jamaican Jerk Seasoning

-Making your own jerk spice blend is easy, and because you’re preparing it at home, you can control the heat and the amount of salt used.
-Feel free to use store-bought jerk seasoning for the shrimp, or you should try the spice blend we use.
+Making Jamaican seasoning is easy, and since you’re making it at home, you can control the ingredients to suit your tastes.
+Feel free to use store-bought jerk seasoning for your recipes, or try the spice blend I use:

 Ingredients For Homemade Jerk Seasoning: